About the SEAS Code Repository

 The SEAS Code Repository is provided to the SEAS and wider Harvard community for course support, research collaboration, and to make it simple to share your ideas and work with others.

-Provided by SEAS Academic Computing, this service allows courses, research groups and projects, and students to more easily capture, share and publish their work and ideas using industry standard tools and services.
+Provided by Office of Computing, this service allows courses, research groups and projects, and students to more easily capture, share and publish their work and ideas using industry standard tools and services.
 Built on top of the Git distributed version control system, this service enables users to create, manage, control access, and share source code repositories flexibly and reliably.
 The site is fully self-service for SEAS and Harvard affiliates, empowering students, faculty, and researchers to work they way they want, and make changes when they need it.

 While a fairly intuitive tool, we provide help and documentation of the SEAS Code Repository starting at the following link: